GCSE Economics: Distribution of Income

 Understanding the Distribution of Income

 The distribution of income refers to how the total income of a population is divided among its members.
-This concept is crucial in economics as it highlights the disparities in income levels and the implications of those disparities on society.
+This concept is crucial in economics as it affects both microeconomic and macroeconomic factors.

 Income vs. Wealth

-It is essential to differentiate between income and wealth.
-Income is the flow of money received, typically on a regular basis, such as wages, salaries, and dividends.
-In contrast, wealth refers to the total value of assets owned by an individual or household, including property, stocks, and savings.
+It is important to distinguish between income and wealth.
+Income is the flow of money received, typically on a regular basis, for work or investments, while wealth is the total value of assets owned by an individual or household.
+A person can have a high income but low wealth if they spend most of their earnings.

 Causes of Income Inequality